 “That’s very possible, either to the family or to Naomi or a circle of friends but again as the investigation continues we’ll be able to further define that down, how did she make contact with him, was it a random thing, those are answers to the case that are very significant in developing the time line.”

-Although the official cause of death was not announced, Morgan suggested drowning could have been the reason behind her death.
+Although the official cause of death was not announced, Morgan suggested drowning could have been the cause.

 (Photo: Getty Images)